 It is a big city with a big personality, a secret underground creative culture, some of the coolest bars and eateries this side of the equator, and great stories, one of which involves a sultan and a ewe.

-But here is a list of 10 reasons why we think Port Elizabeth is one of the coolest cities in South Africa.
+But here is a list of 10 reasons why we think you should visit Port Elizabeth, one of the coolest cities in South Africa.

 1. The beautiful haunted Opera House

 The city has a lot of beautiful old architecture, but the Victorian Opera House is one of the most interesting.
 The oldest of its kind in the Southern Hemisphere, this grand cabaret-style theatre was opened in 1892 and is said to have been built on the site of an old gallows.
 Its history of hauntings is long and colourful, much like its history of hosting spectacular ballets, operas, and musicals.

 The Opera House hosts regular productions and performances.

 Tip.
 Another amazing piece of architecture from way back when is the Gothic public library in Market Square.
 It is currently closed for renovations.

 Did you know: The Grand Hotel is said to have once hosted famous guests such as Mark Twain and Winston Churchill.

 Port Elizabeth is famous for Route 67, an art journey that celebrates the years Nelson Mandela devoted himself to the freedom struggle, but that is just a tip of the artsy iceberg.
 Colourful murals and artwork hidden under bridges hint at a creative culture that is giving rise to a new generation of homegrown artists.

 Nelson Mandela Metropolitan Art Museum, The Athenæum, and artEC Community Centre are just three institutions that are helping the creative movement find its voice.
 Live performances, poetry evenings, exhibitions, book launches, doodle nights, and walkabouts with artists are regular events.